-If you need to rent a car, then we teamed up with Budget to provide our guests with the best possible deals on rental cars in Iceland.
+If you need to rent a car, then we partnered up with our friends at Lagoon Car Rental to provide our guests with the best possible deals & quality on rental cars in Iceland.
 Find our car rental page here.

 We have absolutely TONS of geothermal heated swimming pools all over Reykjavik and in every single town around Iceland.
 I mentioned earlier that we are suckers for ice cream … we have a similar situation with our swimming pools, ha!
 This just might be the most Icelandic thing on this list!